juancarlovieri/tlx-dark-theme/README.md

 **Update 10/03/21**:<br>- Automatic switching is no longer in beta mode

-**Update 19/06/21**:<br>- There have been a few changes in tlx's webiste which made the script broken.
+**Update 19/06/21**:<br>- There have been a few changes in tlx's website which made the script broken.
 This issue have been fixed.
 Please update the script to the newest version.

 Error Codes: